 A.R.
 Gurney's plays include The Cocktail Hour (Lucille Lortel Award), The Dining Room, Sylvia, Love Letters, Scenes from American Life (Drama Desk Award), Children, The Middle Ages, Richard Cory, The Golden Age, What I Did Last Summer, The Wayside Motor Inn, Sweet Sue, The Perfect Party, Another Antigone, The Snow Ball (adapted from his novel), The Old Boy, The Fourth Wall, Later Life, A Cheever Evening, Overtime, Let's Do It (a Cole Porter musical), Labor Day, Far East, Darlene and the Guest Lecturer, and Ancestral Voices.
 The Dining Room is the second play ever produced by the Huntington (1982), which also produced The Snow Ball in 1991.
 He wrote the libretto for the opera Strawberry Fields with music by Michael Torke.
 His other novels include The Gospel According to Joe and Entertaining Strangers.
 He is the recipient of the 2011 Drama Desk Special Award, a Lucille Lortel Award for Outstanding Body of Work, and awards from the National Endowment for the Arts, Rockefeller Foundation, and New England Theatre Conference, and the American Academy and Institute of Arts and Letters.

-Maria Aitken has credits that include the Olivier and Tony Award-winning production of Alfred Hitchcock's The 39 Steps which she directed at the Huntington Theatre Company as its American premiere before its Broadway run.
-Ms. Aitken also directed Betrayal, Private Lives, and Educating Ritaat the Huntington.
-Her other credits include Sherlock's Last Case (UK), The Gift (Geffen Playhouse), the Tony Award-nominated Man and Boy (West End and Broadway), The Gift (Melbourne Theatre, Australia), As You Like It (Shakespeare Theatre Company), Quartermaine’s Terms (Williamstown Theatre Festival), Japes (Bay Street Theatre), Noël Coward’s Easy Virtue (Chichester Festival Theatre), Lady Bracknell’s Confinement (Vineyard Theatre), School for Scandal (Clwyd Theatre), As You Like It (Regent’s Park), and many others.
-As an actress in London at the Royal Shakespeare Company, the National Theatre, and in the West End, her leading roles have included Hay Fever, Blithe Spirit, Bedroom Farce, Travesties, Waste, Private Lives, and The Vortex, among others.
-Her film credits include A Fish Called Wanda and others.
+Maria Aitken has credits that include the Olivier and Tony Award-winning production of Alfred Hitchcock's The 39 Steps which she directed at the Huntington Theatre Company as its American premiere before its Broadway and Off Broadway runs.
+Ms. Aitken also directed Bedroom Farce, The Seagull, The Cocktail Hour, Betrayal, Private Lives, and Educating Rita at the Huntington.
+Her other credits include Heartbreak House (Delaware Resident Ensemble Players), The Cocktail Hour (Guthrie Theater), Sherlock’s Last Case (UK), The Gift (Geffen Playhouse and Melbourne Theatre, Australia), the Tony Award-nominated Man and Boy (West End and Broadway), As You Like It (Shakespeare Theatre Company), Quartermaine’s Terms (Williamstown Theatre Festival), Japes (Bay Street Theater), Noël Coward’s Easy Virtue (Chichester Festival Theatre), Lady Bracknell’s Confinement (Vineyard Theatre NYC), School for Scandal (Clwyd Theatr Cymru), As You Like It (Regent’s Park), and many others.
+As an actress in London at the Royal Shakespeare Company, the National Theatre, and in the West End, her leading roles included Hay Fever, Blithe Spirit, Bedroom Farce, Travesties, Waste, Private Lives, and The Vortex, among others.
+Her film credits include A Fish Called Wanda for which she was nominated for a BAFTA.
 Ms. Aitken is a visiting teacher at the British American Drama Academy, The Juilliard School, Yale School of Drama, New York University, The Actors Center in New York, and the Academy for Classical Acting.
 She is the author of two books, A Girdle Round the Earth and Style: Acting in High Comedy.
 In 2012 she became a trustee of the Noël Coward Foundation.

 Scenic design by Allen Moyer (Betrayal and Private Lives at the Huntington, Grey Gardens on Broadway); costume design by Candice Donnelly (Private Lives at the Huntington, Our Country's Good and Fences on Broadway); lighting design by Paul Palazzo (Twelve Angry Men on Broadway); and sound design by John Gromada (Betrayal and Educating Rita at the Huntington, The Trip to Bountiful on Broadway).
 Production stage manager is Emily F. McMullen.
 Stage manager is Jeremiah Mullane.